 across the Sacramento River. department-wide library with training literature.
-Clarksburg Fire Protection District Strengths Greatest Challenge Funding.
+Clarksburg Fire Protection District Strengths Could Improve on Fix and repair all county roads up to standard.
+How Should We Improve Proactively keep districts informed of business.
+Greatest Challenge Funding.
 Best Approach to Challenge Make available existing avenues of funding for special districts (Prop 172 funding).
 Greatest Challenge Reduction of volume and complexity of paperwork imposed by agribusiness.
 Best Approach to Challenge Collaborate with neighbors to find solutions.
 Continue to ensure further improve robust disaster emergency management programs.
-Yolo Habitat Conservancy Strengths Commitment to conserving agriculture and open space.
-How to Build on this Strength Leverage local funds to get additional grant funding for conservation; Work with the cities to develop an open space district and raise revenue from residents.
-Could Improve on Public outreach and communication.
-How Should We Improve Provide financial management assistance to special districts; Update the County's website and social media strategy.
-Greatest Challenge Greenhouse gas emission reduction and implementation of the climate action plan (due to lack of funding).
+Yolo Habitat Conservancy Commitment to conserving agriculture and open space.
+How to Build on this Strength Leverage local funds to get additional grant funding for conservation; Work with the cities to develop an open space district and raise revenue Public outreach and communication.
+How Should We Improve Provide financial management assista to special districts; Update the County's Public outreach and communication.
+How Should We Improve Provide financial management assistance to special districts; Update the County's website and social media Greatest Challenge Greenhouse gas emission reduction and implementation of the climate action plan (due to lack of funding).
 Best Approach to Challenge Need to get more staff to effectively implement projects related to greenhouse gas emission reduction.
-Greatest Challenge Recession and funding issues (especially with state-mandated services).
+Recession and funding issues (especially with state-mandated services).
 Best Approach to Challenge Create a process for determining how funds will be spent during the next recession.
 Should contain measurable objectives and specific actions that can be achieved; provide regular updates of the plan; Have plan become integral part of county processes.
 First 5 Yolo Children and Families Commission Strengths Diversity and connectedness of the county; Inclusivity and collaboration How to Build on this Strength Ensure that multiple perspectives are heard by communicating more with CBOs.
-Strengthen its emphasis on children 0-5 years old and early childhood investment.
+Could Improve on Strengthen its emphasis on children 0-5 years old and early childhood investment.
 How Should We Improve Young children should be focused on specifically in the Strategic Plan.
 Ability to identify and reach higher-risk children and families early.
 Best Approach to Challenge Collaborate with Yolo First 5 to identify early childhood needs.
 Crossing silos and reaching and working with agencies not within County departments.
 Best Approach to Challenge Have Board subcommittees and commissions work with CBOs to develop strategies.
 Appreciate the focus on performance measures and supports increasing focus on evidence-based practices.